vuebeijing/vue-press/blog/_posts/2019-11-24-vue-beijing-vue-basics-pt-2.md

 </script>
 ```

-So to iterate, if cat.name is 'Mr.Watson', the operation cat.name === 'Mr.Watson' is true and we show the element inside the if statement.
-Otherwise we show that this is not our cat in the else tag.
+So to iterate, if `cat.name` is `'Mr.Watson'`, the operation `cat.name === 'Mr.Watson'` is true.
+Therefore, we show the element inside the if statement.
+Otherwise we show that this is not our cat in the `else` tag.

 ### Lifecycle hooks